 Organic Devices and Systems (ODS)

-In the ODS Group physicist, material scientists and engineers are working jointly on the development of novel electronic device concepts for high performance, flexible and possibly even bio-compatible electronics of the future.
+In the ODS Group physicist, material scientists and engineers are working jointly on the development of novel electronic device concepts for high performance, flexible, bio-compatible, and even biodegradable electronics of the future.
 Based on fundamental investigations on the principles of charge carrier transport in organic semiconductors we develop and optimize novel device concepts such as vertical transistors and integrate them into functional circuits e.g. for wireless communication application.
 Moreover, we also explore new device paradigms and develop neural networks for artificial intelligence based on organic electrochemical transistors.
+Recently we also developed the new field of 'Leaftronics' that has made sustainable, decomposable circuit boards, batteries, thin-film devices etc. feasible.

 Rubrene crystals: We study the electronic transport properties of highly ordered organic semiconductors that can be integrated into functional devices.
 Our work includes the growth, doping and processing of thin-film crystals using techniques suited for industrial scale mass production.
 We are interested in the device physics in novel device concepts based on these ordered organic thin films.